tjventurini/laravel/README.md

 ```
 git remote rename origin blueprint # rename the source
-git add origin <your-git-repo-reference> # add your own as origin
+git remote add origin <your-git-repo-reference> # add your own as origin
 git push --set-upstream origin master # make sure you push to the right one
 ```